Academic Information

 • Dual Juris Doctoris/Master of Arts in Women, Gender, and Sexuality Studies

-The Office of Graduate Studies, Arts & Sciences, uses the term dual degree to identify instances when two separate programs of study share some common curricular elements and may allow a specified amount of double-counting.
-That is, courses or credits can count toward the requirements for both programs.
-They have been designed and approved by either a cross-departmental or cross-school faculty committee, or separately by both schools' committees, who have agreed on the common elements.
+The Office of Graduate Studies, Arts & Sciences, uses the term dual degree to identify instances when two separate programs of study share some common curricular elements and may allow a specified amount of double-counting, which means that certain courses or credits can count toward the requirements for both programs.
+These programs have been designed and approved by either a cross-departmental or cross-school faculty committee or separately by both schools' committees who have agreed on the common elements.

 Interested students must apply to and be admitted by each degree program separately, but ideally, all applications should be made before beginning graduate or professional study.
 Dual degrees are ordinarily conferred simultaneously after all requirements for both degrees have been met.
 For details of the programs listed above, students should consult the websites of the two disciplines.